 How does the Leadership Fellows Program work?

-Organizations are selected through a competitive process based on the scope and nature of the position and on the capacity of the organization to utilize a Fellow's leadership and management skills.
+Organizations are selected through two competitive application cycles during the year.
+Selection is based on the scope and nature of the position and on the capacity of the organization to utilize a Fellow's leadership and management skills.

 Fellows are chosen by the hiring organizations through a standard interview process.